nick881005/try/README.md

 # try
-this is my first HTML practice, it;s includ about HTML, CSS and some of JavaScript./n Welcome
+this is my first HTML practice, it;s includ about HTML, CSS and some of JavaScript.

+Welcome